Retro Candy from Salt City Sweet Shop

-Deborah Drew, owner of Salt City Sweet Shop was in studio to tell us all about her small family owned and operated business!
+Deborah Drew, owner of Salt City Sweet Shop was in the studio to tell us all about her small family-owned and operated business!
 She tells us they try to bring joy through their products that are mostly retro, vintage, hard-to-find, or handmade.
-The most common thing they hear from customers is, “I remember these from when I was a kid!”
+The most common thing they hear from customers is, “I remember these from when I was a kid.

 Salt City Sweet Shop can be found at their flagship location 5136 W 13400 S, Herriman and on Instagram and Facebook